Utah Deaf History and Culture

 Conducts a Banquet

-On February 21, 1920, the Salt Lake City Division No. 56 hosted a banquet at the Newhouse Hotel to celebrate President George Washington's birthday.
+On February 21, 1920, the Salt Lake City Division No. 56 hosted a banquet at the Newhouse Hotel to celebrate the birthday of President George Washington.
 Around sixty people attended this event, including Harry Sanger Smith, who wrote for The Silent Worker, a Deaf publication named "Bob White."
 Harry had a delightful evening, as he later described in The Silent Worker magazine's April 1920 issue (White, The Silent Worker, April 1920).
+In his article, he recounted the warmth and camaraderie shared among the attendees, highlighting the joy of celebrating such an important occasion together.
+The evening featured speeches and performances that honored President Washington's legacy, fostering a sense of unity within the Deaf community.

 Members of the Salt Lake Division No. 56, 1921.
 Front Row (L-R): Alexander White, Melville Matheis, Rufus Briggs.
 Second Row (L-R): Ole Pettit, Joseph Keeley, Jacob Beck, John McMills.
 Third Row (L-R): Asel Amundsen, Leo White, Lyman Bernstein, Elgin Jacobsen.
 Back Row (L-R): Leroy Donelson, Otto Farley, Ezra Rollo, Leo Hawkins.
-In courtesy of J Willard Marriott Library
+Source: J Willard Marriott Library

 During the early 1900s, the "Frats" in Utah were responsible for organizing and managing various social events and activities.
-These events included games, refreshments, dances, trips, banquets, celebrations, and carnivals for members and non-members alike.
+These events included games, refreshments, dances, trips, banquets, celebrations, and carnivals, all open to members and non-members alike.
 According to the UAD Bulletin in the fall of 1961, fraternities played a significant role in directing society's activities.
 As a result, during that time, the Frats became an integral part of Utah's social fabric (Walker, 1966).
+This influence extended beyond mere entertainment; it promoted a sense of family and belonging among members, as well as a connection to the broader social landscape of the state.
+The Frats not only facilitated engagement among peers but also contributed to the cultural development of Utah during a transformative period in its history.

 The monthly meetings were highly encouraged, and members were expected to attend.
 If a member missed a meeting without a valid reason, they would face a ten-cent fine.
-On the other hand, if members attended the meetings but failed to present their receipts as proof of payment of dues and good standing, they would also be fined ten cents.
+On the other hand, members who attended the meetings but failed to present their receipts as proof of payment of dues and good standing would also face a ten-cent fine.
 The meetings were so popular that they often had a high attendance and were sometimes overcrowded (Walker, 1966).

 The members of the Salt Lake City Division No. 56 were trained to perform their duties as officers by learning how to conduct meetings, keep records and minutes, manage funds, and run the division like a business.
 This helped them develop their leadership skills and fulfill their responsibilities effectively.
 The division organized various events like banquets, trips, swimming, softball games, plays, and movies, which provided endless hours of entertainment to the Deaf community in Utah (Walker, 1966).

-The National Fraternal Society of the Deaf has been sending delegates from Salt Lake Division No. 56 and four other Utah divisions to its quadrennial convention held every four years since its inception.
+Since its founding, the National Fraternal Society of the Deaf has sent delegates from Salt Lake Division No. 56 and four other Utah divisions to its quadrennial convention, held every four years.
 The NFSD differed from most other insurance companies because policyholders had a say in its operation.
 The Salt Lake City Division No. 56 and its subordinate divisions have experienced both good and bad times, just like many other fraternal orders.
 Division No. 56 came very close to losing its charter at one point.
 For some years, the group consisted of only seven members, which was the minimum to keep going.
-However, the membership grew over time, and an average of 35 active members was eventually reached (Walker, 1966)
+Over time, the group's membership grew, eventually reaching an average of 35 active members (Walker, 1966).

 The Salt Lake City Division No. 56 of the National Fraternal Society of the Deaf celebrated its 45th anniversary on November 18, 1961.
 A grand banquet at The Inn at Temple Square marked the occasion.
 Since its inception, around 140 Deaf men and women have joined Division No. 56.
 The members voted for some of them to fill important positions within the division, and they acquired the necessary leadership skills and abilities to carry out their duties effectively.
 At that time, Alfred Charles Keeley, who was Justina's brother-in-law, was the only active member of Division No. 56.
 He had been with the division since its founding in 1916 when it had only eight members, including himself (Walker, 1966; The UAD Bulletin, Fall 1961).